dhruvupadhyay88/cowboygame/README.md

 # Description

-*unfortunately, the pygame library must be installed on your computer if you want to play this game*
+*the pygame library must be installed on your computer if you want to play this game*

 This is a game that i developed over the winter break as an introductory project to learning about the pygame module in python.